 Arguably the more interesting and problematic distributions are those which are DFR.
 This is because such distributions are apt to produce massive jobs relative to their means.
 This provides two broad challenges.
-First, if jobs cannot be preempted, many small jobs can get stuck behind one large job leading to astronomical slowdowns.
+First, if jobs cannot be preempted, slowdown is considerably increased, as many small jobs can get stuck behind one large job.
 Second, if jobs can be preempted, many small jobs could overtake the large job in priority, leading to large job starvation.
 We simulated hyper-exponential and Pareto distributions.
 It is worth noting that in the figures of this section, some curves are absent due to known behaviours which lead to results that are orders of magnitude worse than the majority of the policies.
 For example, the expected response time of FCFS under the Pareto distribution is infinitely large.
+Furthermore, in Figure 6 job sizes are given a lower bound; the reasoning behind this is discussed in Section 3.4.